 - interpret and present data using bar charts, pictograms and tables - solve one-step and two-step questions [for example, 'How many more?' and 'How many fewer?'] using information presented in scaled bar charts and pictograms and tables.

 Subject: Music

-All girls in Music throughout Prep develop their knowledge and skills in Music through:
+All girls develop their knowledge and skills in Music by taking part in activities based around: